 - Fill The tank up to the half-way point with water

 - Add pool filter sand (not just any sand) to the tank.
 (Try not to let sand get into the center tube of the tank.)
 The proper amount to add is usually listed on the tank's front side.

 - Re-attach the filter head and then backwash the water for 30 seconds.

 - Return filtration to "filter" mode and make sure there are no leaks.

 Another type of cartridge cleaning is done with an actual chemical soaking of the cartridge.
-This chemical can be purchased at your local pool store and is usually added to a bucket of water and the filter is allowed to soak in this bucket over a 24 hour period.
-The process is especially necessary when a pool has had algae, and the algae has become imbedded in the filter's pleats.
+This chemical can be purchased at your local pool store and is usually added to a bucket of water and the filter is allowed to soak in this bucket over a 24-hour period.
+The process is especially necessary when a pool has had algae, and the algae has become embedded in the filter's pleats.
 Not completely killing this algae will just lead to more in the future.